isislab-unisa/KGHeartbeat/docs/quality_dimensions/volatility.md

 {?s dcterms:Frequency ?o}
 }
 ```
 The output of this query can be a code that indicate the update frequency (may vary based on the KG considered).
 For example A stands for annual, M for monthly, D for daily, W for weekly.
+To quantize the metric we assign 1 if the data is indicated, 0 otherwise.